a-h/templ/README.md

 * `templ fmt` formats template files in the current directory tree.
 * `templ lsp` provides a Language Server to support IDE integrations.
 The compile command generates a sourcemap which maps from the `*.templ` files to the compiled Go file.
 This enables the `templ` LSP to use the Go language `gopls` language server as is, providing a thin shim to do the source remapping.
 This is used to provide autocomplete for template variables and functions.

-### Help needed

-The project is looking for help with:

-* Testing the `fmt` tool, and updating the formatter so that inline elements aren't separated onto newlines.
-* Adding features to the Language Server implementation, it just does autocomplete the moment.
-It needs to be able to do definition and add imports automatically.
-* Writing a VS Code plugin that uses the LSP support.
-* Examples and testing of the tools.
-* Adding a `hot` option to the compiler that recompiles the `*.templ` files when they change on disk.
-This could be achieved by documenting and making it easy to use external tools such as `ag`, ripgrep (`rg`) and `entr` in the short term.
-* Writing documentation of the components.
-* Writing a blog post that demonstrates using the tool to build a form-based Web application.
-* Testing (including fuzzing), benchmarking and optimisation.
-* An example of a web-based UI component library would be very useful, a more advanced version of the integration test suite, thatwould be a Go web server that runs the compiled `templ` file along with example JSON payloads that match the expected data structure types and renders the content - a UI playground.
-If it could do hot-reload, amazing.
-* Low priority, but I'm thinking of developing a CSS-in-Go implementation to work in parallel.
-This might take the form of a pre-processor which would collect all "style" attributes of elements and automatically calculate a minimum set of CSS classes that could be created and applied to the elements - but a first pass could just be a way to define CSS classes in Go to allow the use of CSS variables.

-Please get in touch if you're interested in building a feature as I don't want people to spend time on something that's already being worked on, or ends up being a waste of their time because it can't be integrated.

 ## Design

 ### Overview